 Yes.
 A small percentage of people struggle with compulsive exercise, also known as exercise addiction.
 They might skip social events or professional work events so that they can exercise.
-When they don’t exercise, they may feel extremely guilty or anxious.
+When they do not exercise, they may feel extremely guilty or anxious.
 People who are addicted to exercise may also workout despite feeling ill.
 Overexerting yourself can lead to physical problems and make you susceptible to injury.

-Are you struggling with depression and anxiety?
-Have you noticed that your partner hasn’t been acting like their usual self?
-It might be time to contact a mental health professional for help.
+If you or someone you care for is managing a mental health issue or disorder that is intervening with their ability to enjoy life, therapy can help.
 Online professional mental health counselors at BetterHelp will help you recover from and manage whatever mental health problem you are dealing with.
 Contact our team today to learn more information.